papivot/kubectl-gen-resource-yaml/README.md

 ## Usage

-You can run the following command to use the valid API version for a given resource.
+You can run the following command to get a given resource's valid API version and other details.

 ```bash
 kubectl api-resource|grep {{NAME_OF_RESOURCE}}